 California Employment Rates

 What this page shows us: The California employment rate of people with disabilities is far behind the employment rate for people without disabilities; and the employment rate for people with developmental disabilities is far behind the rate for people with all types of disabilities.
-In 2012, the employment rates for the general poputlation and people with disabilities have started to go up after the recession.
-However, the employent rate for people with disabilities is still going down.
-Click here to view CA employment Rates vs. U.S. Employment Rates (2012)
+The employment rates for the general population and people with disabilities have been going up since the recession.
+However, the employment rate for people with disabilities went down after the recession, until it started to go up again in 2013.

 Table 1: Table of California Employment Rates, General Population vs. People with Any Disability vs. People with Developmental Disabilities.

 |Year||General Population1||People with Any Disability1||People with Developmental Disabilities2|

 1 The data is from the 2008-2014 Disability Status Report, California, by Cornell University, based on analysis of the US Census Bureau’s, American Community Survey (ACS), pages 32 for 2008, 31 for 2009-2014.
 The data reflects non-institutionalized working-age people (21-64) with/without disabilities working in California.
 The six types of disabilities included in the data are: sensory, physical, mental, self-care, go-outside-home, and employment.

 2 The data is from the Employment Development Department (EDD).
 California EDD data reflects wages reported to EDD for the purpose of Unemployment Insurance reporting, a limitation of the data as some people have contract earnings that are unreported.
 End of Footnote

 - Where People Are Served

 - How Many Earned Wages

 - California Employment Rates